Chakri Naruebet (OHPC)

 While Bazan says that it does not know of plans to equip the carrier with combat systems and armaments, it is possible that the Thai government intends to install these after delivery.
 There has been speculation that the US may assist with equipment upgrades, possibly in collaboration with Bazan.
 Other factors suggest that plans have stalled because the funds are not available.

-There is no doubt, however, that the Chakrinaruebet order is a naval procurement landmark that is likely to prompt future carrier owners such as China and Japan to consider their maritime options, and existing carrier-owners such as Brazil, Argentina and India to plan for replacements.
+There is no doubt, however, that the Chakrinaruebet order is a naval procurement landmark that was likely to prompt future carrier owners such as China and Japan to consider their maritime options, and existing carrier-owners such as Brazil, Argentina and India to plan for replacements.

 |Join the GlobalSecurity.org mailing list|